dangvanthanh/vue-a11y-modal/README.md

-# vue-a11y-modal
+# Vue A11Y Modal

-Modal Accessibility Using Vue.js
+> Modal Accessibility Using Vue.js